aayushverma191/mynotes/content/DevOps Tools/Kubernetes/Architechture.md

 A distributed key-value store used to store all cluster data, including configurations and state.
 It is a highly available and consistent storage layer.

+If your Kubernetes cluster uses etcd as its backing store, make sure you have a [back up](https://v1-32.docs.kubernetes.io/docs/tasks/administer-cluster/configure-upgrade-etcd/#backing-up-an-etcd-cluster) plan for the data.

 #### **Controller Manager (kube-controller-manager):**

 This component runs controllers, which are responsible for ensuring that the cluster's state matches the desired state.
 Controllers handle tasks like replication, scaling, and other routine operations.